laurademing/cognitive_aging/index.md

   <d-appendix>
     <h3>Acknowledgments</h3>
     <p>
-      We are deeply grateful to...
+      We are deeply grateful to Timothy Salthouse for his excellent writing on this subject, and Sebastien Zany for extensive reviews and editorial commentary.
     </p>

     <p>
-      Many of our diagrams are based on...
+      Many of our diagrams are based on Timothy Salthouse's Figure 2.2 in Major Issues in Cognitive Aging.
     </p>

     <h3>Author Contributions</h3>
     <p>
-      <b>Research:</b> Joanne developed ...
+      <b>Research:</b> LD and JP jointly conceived of and researched this project.
     </p>

     <p>
-      <b>Writing & Diagrams:</b> The text was initially drafted by...
+      <b>Writing & Diagrams:</b> The text was initially drafted by JP.
+LD made the diagram, but based off of Timothy Salthouse's book (it turns out he was wrong about the error bars, thought).
     </p>